The Taxotere® Lawsuit: Permanent Alopecia Caused By Cancer Treatment

 Taxotere® and Hair Loss

 Taxotere® Side Effects and Complications

-While permanent alopecia is the most apparent complication that patients are experiencing after chemotherapy treatment with Taxotere®, other potential side effects may include:
+While temporary hair loss is listed as a possible complication that patients are experiencing after chemotherapy treatment with Taxotere®, other potential side effects may include:

 - Constipation or diarrhea